wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/partner-xamarin-mobile-services-ios-get-started-users.md

 ##<a name="add-authentication"></a>Add authentication to the app

-1. Open the **ToDoService** project file and add the following variables
+1. Open the **QSToDoService** project file and add the following variables

 		// Mobile Service logged in user
 		private MobileServiceUser user;